This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 visit it!

-The highlight is here.
-We can implement a function similar to std::visit to access any objects.
-It accepts a callback function, then traverses the type set of the any object.
-If it finds the corresponding type, it converts any to that type and calls the callback function.
+Here comes the highlight: we can implement a function similar to std::visit to access any objects.
+It takes a callback function, then iterates through the any object’s type set.
+If it finds the corresponding type, it converts any to that type and then calls the callback function.

 template <typename Callback, auto seed = [] {}>